Scoot over, Amazon HQ2 is moving in.

 One of the biggest headlines for the e-commerce and cloud-computing titan has been its dramatic, prolonged selection process for a location for its HQ2.
 Amazon may already operate in hundreds of countries, but its expansion of its headquarters beyond Seattle was inevitable for a trillion-dollar company.

-One of the most controversial elements of the Amazon HQ2 Decision was the municipal jockeying for the chance to host the HQ2.
+One of the most controversial elements of the Amazon HQ2 Decision was the jockeying for the chance to play host.
 But, in mid-November, Amazon finally made its choice(s): New York City and Northern Virginia.
 Since we’ve had a little time for analysis to roll out on their decision, we wanted to collect that in one place to help you understand what the decision may mean for you.

 We’ll go over why some folks have been up in arms about the HQ2 competition, the tax packages offered to Amazon by the winning cities, some of Amazon HQ2’s impacts on the cities so far, and what Amazon will mean for taxpayers.

 Historically, corporate entities utilize tax breaks and other subsidies to make relocation less costly.
-You see this most publically with professional sports teams, who typically get most—or all—of their new stadiums paid for by the cities in which they reside.
+You commonly see this with professional sports teams, who typically get most—or all—of their new stadiums paid for by their home cities.
 The Rams didn’t move back to LA just for the weather!

 However, large corporate entities bring the bad, as well: raised rents, inflated housing prices, and increases in homelessness, to name a few.
-And all the while, the corporate harbinger won’t be contributing to education or public works projects that may need help down the line.
+All the while, the corporate harbinger won’t be contributing to education or public works projects down the line.

 While Amazon HQ2 probably won’t get the tax incentives from both of its new homes, let’s take a second and look at what’s on the table.